Kava-Labs/kava/tests/e2e/readme.md

 # end-2-end tests for kava

 These tests use [`kvtool`](https://github.com/kava-labs/kvtool) to spin up a kava node configuration and then runs tests against the running network.
+It is a git sub-repository in this directory.
+If not present, you must initialize the subrepo: `git submodule update --init`.

 Steps to run
 1. Build a Kava docker image tagged `kava/kava:local`: `make build-docker`
+2. Ensure latest `kvtool` is installed: `make update-kvtool`
-2. Run the test suite: `make test-e2e`
+3. Run the test suite: `make test-e2e`

 **Note:** The suite will use your locally installed `kvtool` if present.
 If not present, it will be installed.
-If `kvtool` is updated, you must reinstall it, or delete it from your PATH so the suite can install it anew.
+If the `kvtool` repo is updated, you must manually update your existing local binary: `make update-kvtool`

 ## Configuration